maoberlehner/markus-oberlehner-net/content/blog/building-a-blog-with-the-static-website-generator-hugo.md

 intro = "There are currently three huge trends in the web development world: reactive JavaScript frameworks, progressive web apps and static website generators.
 Especially static website generators are currently getting a lot of attention.
-With smashingmagazine.com one of the most well known web design blogs has just announced to make the switch from WordPress to a static website generator..." draft = false categories = ["Development"] tags = ["Hugo", "Static Website Generator", "NPM scripts"]
+With smashingmagazine.com one of the most well known web design blogs has just announced to make the switch from WordPress to a static website generator..." draft = false categories = ["Development"] tags = ["Hugo", "Static Website Generator", "npm Scripts"]
 +++

 There are currently three huge trends in the web development world: reactive JavaScript frameworks, progressive web apps and static website generators.
 Especially static website generators are getting a lot of attention since [smashingmagazine.com](https://www.smashingmagazine.com/) – one of the most well known web design blogs – has announced to make the switch from WordPress to a static website generator.
 Their choice fell on [Hugo](https://gohugo.io/) which is the current rising star in the static website generator universe.